-SQL, which stands for Structured Query Language, ranks among the most important skills for data analysts to have.
-As you prepare to interview for data analyst jobs, you can expect that SQL will come up during the interview process.
+Being able to use SQL, or Structured Query Language, ranks among the most important skills for data analysts to have.
+As you prepare to interview for data analyst jobs, you can expect that SQL will come up during the job interview process.

 With this guide, you’ll learn more about SQL technical screenings, what type of screening you might encounter, and some common types of questions that come up during these interviews.
 You’ll also find some example questions, a step-by-step guide for writing SQL code during your interview, and tips for success.
 Let’s get started.

 Data analysts use SQL to communicate with relational databases to access, clean, and analyze data.
 At the time of writing, more than 230,000 jobs on LinkedIn included SQL in the listing.